 Hannover Medical School (MHH)

-The Department of Pediatric Cardiology and Pediatric Intensive Care at the Hannover Medical School offers the full range of services in these medical focuses.
-The department's specialization covers all modern invasive and non-invasive methods of diagnosing and treating cardiovascular diseases in children.
-Within the framework of intensive care, the department provides the treatment of potentially life-threatening urgent clinical situations.
-The department is the maximum care clinic and the largest pediatric medical institution of its kind in Germany.
+The Department of Pediatric Cardiology at the Hannover Medical School offers the full range of services in these medical fields.
+The department's specialization includes all modern invasive and non-invasive methods of diagnostics and treatment of cardiovascular diseases in children.
+The priority focus of the department's clinical practice is on the medical care of children and adults with congenital heart defects (certified supraregional Center for Adults with Congenital Heart Defects).
+State-of-the-art cardiac catheterization laboratory performs sparing minimally invasive cardiac procedures, which can help the child avoid major surgery with thoracotomy.
+In cooperation with obstetricians-gynecologists, prenatal ultrasound scanning of the fetal heart is performed in the womb even before birth.
+The department is a maximum care clinic and the largest pediatric medical facility of this kind in Germany.
 The department is headed by Prof. Dr. med.
 Philipp Beerbaum.

-- Heart echocardiography, including color Doppler examination, 3D analysis, transesophageal echocardiography, fetal echocardiography (fetal ultrasound in the womb in collaboration with the Department of Gynecology)
+- Echocardiography, including color Doppler ultrasound, 3D analysis, transesophageal echocardiography, fetal echocardiography (ultrasound scanning of the fetus in the womb, in collaboration with the Department of Gynecology)

-- Interventions on the bronchi (in collaboration with the Department of Pediatric Pulmonology)
+- Pulmonary function tests (in collaboration with the Department of Pediatric Pulmonology)

-- Catheter examination of the right and left heart (including transseptal punctures)
+- Right and left heart catheterization (including transseptal punctures)

 - Electrophysiological studies